rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

     * **Rviz**
     * **RQT**

 5. Click **Connect**.
-It takes few minutes and the debug environment is created.
+It takes a few minutes to complete the connection process and if the connection status is in **Complete** state, the debug environment is created successfully.
+For more information about connection status, [click here](/5_deep-dives/52_software-development/529_debug-environment/#connection-status-of-a-debug-environment).

   {{%notice note%}}
   After the debug environment is created, copy the **Access Key** to a clipboard.
 You will need the access key as the password to access any capability of this debug environment.

   {{% /notice%}}

+  {{%notice info%}}
+  In case your cloud component contains multiple replicas, debug environment will always be connected to the first running replica.
+  {{%/notice%}}

 ### Debugging using Capabilities